Cleaning Supply Checklist for Fitness Facilities

 The cleanliness of your gym is vital.
 A clean gym is as important as your marketing strategy, the quality of your workout machines, and the facility's appearance.
 An unkempt gym is a major turnoff for prospective members as well as current members.
 Your staff needs the proper cleaning supplies to keep your fitness facility spotless and as germ-free.
-Let's explore the types of cleaning supplies every gym should have on-site at all times.
+Let's explore the types of wholesale cleaning supplies every gym should have on-site at all times.

 How to Clean Gym Free Weights and Exercise Machines

 Some members do not hesitate to use gym weights and exercise machines when sick or after using the restroom and not washing their hands.
 Over time, your facility's exercise machines and weights will become laden with germs.
 It is not easy to keep equipment pristine at all times.
 However, it is not an impossible task.
 Your staff should clean the facility's exercise equipment and weights throughout the day.
-Keep a box of antibacterial wipes by as many machines and weights as possible.
+Keep a box of gym wipes antibacterial by as many machines and weights as possible.
 Post signs that encourage members to wipe down equipment after using it.
 Verbalize this suggestion from time to time.
 You'll find that your members want to clean machines.
 Encourage them to wipe down machines and weights.

 Wouldn't it be nice if members cleaned the facility's machines after every single use?
 But the odds of that actually happening are quite low.
 Your custodial staff should clean touch points throughout your facility.
 This includes free weights, machine handlebars, handles, and treadmill controls.
-Staff can use gym wipes or disinfectant spray along with microfiber towels or paper towels.
+Staff can use gym equipment wipes or disinfectant spray along with microfiber towels or paper towels.
 Don't forget to arm your staff with high-quality gloves.
 This will prevent their germs from spreading to your facility's machines, weights, and surfaces.